webplatform/docs/css/data_types/color/index.md

 {{Concept_Page
 |Content=Several different ways are available to specify simple color values:

 * ''Keyword'' values specify common color names such as '''yellow''', '''black''', or '''transparent'''.
+(See the table below.)

 * Hexadecimal values specify opaque colors in the range of '''#000000''' ('''black''') to '''#ffffff''' ('''white'''), where  each pair of characters correspond to red, green, and blue.